aws/aws-sam-cli/designs/intrinsics_design.md

 ## Implementing the Code

-This can be seperated into a Intrinsics resolver and a SymbolResolver.
+This can be separated into a IntrinsicsResolver and a SymbolResolver.
+The SymbolResolver is an abstraction that holds all the translation of the references and attributes inside the template.
 The IntrinsicsResolver will recursively parse the template and all the attributes and the symbol table will be injected in at runtime.

 ### Intrinsic Symbol Table